Undergraduate Program

 Careers for people majoring in American Studies are as diverse as the students who select the major.
 A bachelor’s degree in American studies prepares students to ask critical questions and conduct sophisticated research using multiple methods.
 You will leave UNM armed with the necessary skills in research and writing necessary for success in law school or graduate school.
 You will acquire the critical writing skills essential for a career in almost any professional or creative field.

 If you are a motivated and independent thinker, you’ll find a home in the department of American Studies and preparation for a rewarding career after college.
 In the years after our students graduate from UNM, they routinely find success in law school, graduate school (and not only in graduate programs in American studies but also in History, Geography, Anthropology and English), in journalism, and art.
 They become professors.
 They work in positions in government agencies, in museums and as independent writers.
 They are filmmakers and artists.
 If this challenge and these possibilities resonate with you, explore the website.
-Familiarize yourself with the path-breaking work of our faculty, read the descriptions of the fascinating courses we offer every semester, and then make an appointment with Dr. Rebecca Schreiber (rschreib@unm.edu), the department’s Director of Undergraduate Studies, to talk about joining the department.
+Familiarize yourself with the path-breaking work of our faculty, read the descriptions of the fascinating courses we offer every semester, and then make an appointment with Dr. Daisy Atterbury (daisyatterbury@unm.edu), the department’s Director of Undergraduate Studies, to talk about joining the department.